How Long Can A Bee Live For

 Research on Bee Health

 Ongoing research focuses on understanding the various stressors that impact bee health, including diseases, parasites, and environmental toxins.
-For example, studies have shown that the Varroa mite, a parasite that infests honeybee colonies, can significantly reduce bee lifespan and colony survival.
+As an example, studies have shown that the Varroa mite, a parasite that infests honeybee colonies, can significantly reduce bee lifespan and colony survival.
 Researchers are also investigating the effects of different pesticides on bee health and developing strategies to mitigate these effects.

 Colony Collapse Disorder (CCD)